Materials Selection Policy

 C. The library staff will attempt to select materials that represent a wide range of viewpoints and will do its best to exercise impartiality in all selection activities.
 The addition of an item to the collection does not represent an endorsement by the library of it's content.
 All sides of controversial issues will be represented in the library's collection as far as budget, space, and availability of materials allow.
 The race, religion, nationality, or political views of an author, the frankness or coarseness of language, the controversial content of an item, or the endorsement or disapproval of an individual or group in the community will not cause an item to automatically be included or excluded.
 Processing and shelving of materials does not reflect a value judgment of the materials.

 D. Children are not limited to materials in the juvenile collection, although juvenile collections are kept together to facilitate use.
-The library assures free access to its holdings to all patrons who are free to select or reject for themselves any item in the collection.
+The library assures free access to its holdings to all customers who are free to select or reject for themselves any item in the collection.
 Responsibility for materials selected for a child must rest with his or her parent or guardian, not with the library.

 E. In addition to the requirements of the general public served, materials will be selected to meet the needs of such groups as business; the professions; government; community organizations; the homebound; the visually, physically, and mentally disabled; individuals with learning disabilities, adult beginning readers, and of people for whom English is not the principal language.
 Adult, teen, and children's collections will serve as supplementary sources for student use, but materials selected for students must also be useful to the general reader.